Falls to Hotham Alpine Crossing project

 Parks Victoria is working with the Traditional Owners for the area.

-The Strategic Advisory Committee advising the project includes DJPR, Alpine Shire Council, Falls Creek Resort and Mount Hotham Resort, Tourism North East, Department of Environment, Land, Water and Planning (DELWP), Visit Victoria, Bushwalking Victoria and Victorian National Parks Association.
+The Strategic Advisory Committee advising the project includes DJSIR, Alpine Shire Council, Falls Creek Resort and Mount Hotham Resort, Tourism North East, Department of Environment, Land, Water and Planning (DELWP), Visit Victoria, Bushwalking Victoria and Victorian National Parks Association.

 Documents and information: